How To Style Polo Shirts, This Season’s Unexpected Trend

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-We can trace this resurgence back a year to the Spring/Summer 2024 runways.
-Loewe paired short-sleeve polos with knee-length bottoms, while Miu Miu unveiled ones on top of textured skirts, low-slung jeans, and the brand’s signature briefs.
-Simone Rocha and Emilia Wickstead followed suit for Fall/Winter 2024, and they've continued to trickle in on the most recent runways.
-Celebs like Gigi Hadid, Sabrina Carpenter, and Solange Knowles have co-signed the polo shirt, too, making this the unexpected trend of the year.
+We can trace this resurgence back a year to the Spring/Summer 2024 runways, where designers brought back polo shirts.
+Loewe paired short-sleeve ones with knee-length bottoms, while Miu Miu unveiled dozens of them on top of textured skirts, low-slung jeans and the brand’s signature briefs.
+Simone Rocha and Emilia Wickstead followed suit for Autumn/Winter 2024 and they've continued to trickle in on the most recent runways.
+Celebs like Gigi Hadid, Sabrina Carpenter and Solange Knowles have co-signed the polo shirt, too, making this the unexpected trend of the year.

 AdvertisementADVERTISEMENT